iLib-js/ilib-mono/README.md

   - `commentPrefix` - a string that defines prefix for context comment for translators.
 Only comments that start with the provided string will be extracted and added to ResultSet, all other are ignored.
-- `checkTranslatability`: by default the plugin checks if lines in yaml file are translatable, to turn that check off `checkTranslatability` setting has to set to false.
+- `checkTranslatability`: by default, the plugin tries to guess which values in the file are strings for translation and filter out others;
+  setting `checkTranslatablility`: false will disable this behaviour and all values from the file will be extracted.

 Example configuration:
 ```json